freeplane/docs/src/docs/ai/ai-prompts-and-profiles.md

 A profile affects normal AI chat.
 It does not create a separate saved menu action.

+A profile can also store optional model-configuration values: model, thinking effort, and temperature.
+Leave these fields as `Current` when the profile should inherit the current chat/default values.

 When a profile is applied to a chat, Freeplane stores the profile message snapshot in that chat.
 Later changes to the profile definition do not